akirov/ImgMatch/README.md

   - crop if the dimensions ratio is very different?
   - use OpenCV's matchTemplate()?

-- Implement SIFT / SURF / FAST / ORB modules using OpenCV.
-Need to call a decoration function to add matching points before displaying the images.
+- Implement SIFT / SURF / FAST / ORB modules using OpenCV:
+  - need to call a decoration function to add matching points before displaying the images
   - put all these in a single box ("Local features"?) with options?

 - Implement histogram compare module: